Teach for Texas Loan Repayment Assistance Program

 No. You must wait until the next academic year since one of the program eligibility requirements is to provide one academic year of teaching for the school year for which funds are being awarded.

 I am teaching with a probationary certificate.
 Am I eligible to apply?

 No. Applicants teaching with a probationary, temporary, or emergency permit are not eligible.
 If the applicant has a one-year certificate, the applicant is eligible.

 Can I submit a paper form?

-No. Paper forms are obsolete.
+No. Paper forms are not accepted.
 You must apply online.